Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Related Works

-Among these methods, A3PO~\cite{DBLP:journals/corr/abs-2504-02546} is the most related concurrent work, as it is also polarity-aware.
+Among these methods, A3PO~\cite{A3PO2025} is the most related concurrent work, as it is also polarity-aware.
 However, the two approaches differ in three key respects.
-First, A3PO differentiates tokens by their absolute probability (high- vs.\ low-probability), whereas \modelname uses group-normalized entropy, which is invariant to vocabulary size and captures distributional uncertainty rather than point-wise confidence.
-Second, A3PO applies adaptive time-decaying modulation that gradually reduces the effect of its token weighting during training, while \modelname maintains continuous dual-clipped modulation throughout, preserving the entropy-aware signal at all stages.
-Third, \modelname is grounded in the CMI credit bound (Proposition~\ref{prop:credit_bound}), which provides a principled justification for why entropy---rather than probability---is the appropriate axis for credit allocation.
+First, A3PO differentiates tokens by their absolute probability (high- vs.\ low-probability), but \modelname uses group-normalized entropy, which captures relative distributional uncertainty within the sampled group rather than point-wise confidence.
+Second, A3PO applies adaptive time-decaying modulation that gradually reduces the effect of its token weighting during training.
+In contrast, \modelname maintains bounded sign-preserving modulation throughout, preserving the entropy-aware signal at all stages.
+Third, \modelname is motivated by the CMI upper bound (Proposition~\ref{prop:credit_bound}), which supports using entropy as a capacity proxy for reward-conditioned correction.